top of page

 Who is eligible to apply to the Moving Boundaries courses?

-The courses are open to architecture and design professionals, including architects, urban designers landscape architects, historians, artists, human scientists, environmental and health experts, lighting, interior and product designers, cognitive scientists and psychologists, sociologists, neuroscientists and anthropologists, as well as educators, graduate and postdoctoral students in these disciplines from any part of the world.
+The courses are open to architecture and design professionals, including architects, urban designers landscape architects, historians, artists, human scientists, environmental and health experts, lighting, interior and product designers, cognitive scientists and psychologists, sociologists, philosophers, neuroscientists and anthropologists, as well as educators, graduate and postdoctoral students in these disciplines from any part of the world.

 In what language will the course be conducted?